australian law permits couples to enter into binding financial agreements in anticipation that their relationship might break down

 Australian law allows couples to make agreements in anticipation that their relationship might break down at some point.
 Different agreements can be made depending on the kind of relationship the parties contemplate or commence.

-Prenuptial and cohabitation agreements can address a number of issues, such as how the parties will divide the housework.
-It is good to think about those things before you begin your relationship, but agreements concerning division of labor are not easy to enforce in court.
+Prenuptial and cohabitation agreements can address some issues, such as how the parties will divide the housework.
+It is good to think about those things before you begin your relationship, but agreements concerning the division of labour are not easy to enforce in court.

 Agreements concerning financial issues, on the other hand, can be made enforceable.
 Those agreements are usually made in contemplation of the possibility that the relationship will end.

 Discussing financial issues before the relationship begins can be easier than trying to negotiate an agreement after separation when emotions might make the rational conversation more difficult.

 Agreements made in anticipation of living together in a de facto relationship, or that are made during such a relationship are known as cohabitation agreements.
 Section 90UB of the Family Law Act 1975 permits parties to enter into a financial agreement if they plan to enter into a de facto relationship.
 Section 90UC permits partners in a de facto relationship to make a financial agreement after they have started living together.

 The financial agreements governed by sections 90UB and 90UC can address: